 Call for Abstract

-2nd International Conference on Internal Medicine & Hospital Medicine, will be organized around the theme “Collaborating Primary Care and Hospital Medicine”
+3rd International Conference on Internal Medicine and Hospital Medicine, will be organized around the theme “A New Paradigm of Evidence Based Medicine for Making Better Treatment Decisions in Internal Medicine”

 Submit your abstract to any of the mentioned tracks.